 Amari placed both fingers in his mouth and whistled, his servant arriving quickly.
 Meg wanted some white wine, which the servant hustled off to get.

 “The next morning, I awoke, and the man was gone.
 No note or anything, which was acceptable.
 It was only sex I was after, though a morning screw would have been a nice way to wake-up.”
 She stopped to blow her nose again.
-“After checking out I got a call, saying they have video of me having sex with the man.
-And if I didn’t pay them the money, they would sell the video to the highest bidder.
+“After checking out, I got a call saying they have video of me having sex with the man.
+And if I didn’t pay them, they would sell the video to the highest bidder.
 Shortly after I received a short clip as proof.
-Shocking to see yourself in the throes of passion.”
-She dabbed at her eyes; her head held in shame.
+It’s shocking to see yourself in the throes of passion.”
+Her body shivered at thought.

 “Do you have any idea who is involved?” asked Hunter.

-“What brought you to our doorstep for help?” wondered Amari.
+“What lead you to our doorstep for help?” inquired Amari.

 “My manager back in California.
 He reached out to a military friend of his, who knew you.”
 Meg pointed at Amari.
-“Said you could be trusted and that you were tough enough to go up against these people and stop them.
+“Stated you could be trusted and were tough enough to go up against these people and stop them.
 He didn’t mention you were in a wheelchair.”

 “Not to worry,” replied Amari, not taking offense to what she was implying.
 “I’m no longer in the field.
 I’m management when it comes to work.
 Hunter here is quite good—nearly as good as I was and has a team available to work your case.
 Did your manager explain the fee we discussed?”

 Meg groaned when remembering the figure but nodded.
 “He did.
 Though it isn’t cheap, he says you guarantee your work and get results.
-The price I’m paying you will be cheaper than what they’re demanding out of me monthly in the long run.
+In the long run the price I’m paying you will be cheaper than what they’re demanding out of me monthly.
 I will authorize him to transfer the down payment if you believe Hunter’s team can put an end to this harassment?”

-“I’m sure we can get to the bottom of this,” stated Hunter with complete confidence in his voice.
+“I’m sure we can get to the bottom of this,” stated Hunter with a confident tone she could hear.
 “We’ll need as much detail as possible.
-The casino name, the name of the man who seduced you if you have it and his description.
-Where you’re sending the money?
-Any phone numbers they’ve used when calling?
+The casino name, the name of the man who seduced you if you have it, and his description.
+Where you’re sending the money.
+Any phone numbers they’ve used when calling.
 Anything you can tell us.”

 She dabbed at her eyes again, the water works starting up once more.
-“I’ll tell you all I know and in as much detail as I recall.”
+“I’ll tell you all I know and in as much detail as I can recall.”
 She took a long drink of the wine, nearly emptying the glass hoping it would steady her composure.
 “I must ask a question.
-My manager mentioned a name about what your team was called.
+My manager told me the name of your team.
 When I heard it, it scared me a little, but it also gave me hope that your team can do the job.
 Is the name accurate?”